Syco Entertainment

-Syco Entertainment is a British media entertainment company, headquartered in London, founded and owned by British entrepreneur and record executive Simon Cowell.
+Syco Entertainment, formerly Syco Music, Syco Television and Syco Film, is a British media entertainment and production company, headquartered in London, founded and owned by British entrepreneur and record executive Simon Cowell.
 The company focuses on TV production.
 The company was formed in 2005 through Sony Music Entertainment entering a joint venture by purchasing Cowell's shares of his record label S Records and television company Syco Television.
 In 2009, Sony and Cowell entered a joint venture agreement that covered the joint ownership of Syco's television formats, which include the Got Talent and The X Factor franchises.
-Until 2020, the company operated high-profile television and music projects with Sony Music labels around the world and television production company Fremantle.
-It employs a staff of more than 50 in offices in London and Los Angeles, and manages a string of high-profile television and music brands through partnerships with the label Sony Music and the television production company.
+Until 2020, the company operated television and music projects with Sony Music labels around the world and television production company Fremantle.
+It employs a staff of more than 50 in offices in London and Los Angeles, and manages a string of television and music brands through partnerships with the label Sony Music and the television production company.